-\subsubsection{Field of View}
+\subsubsection{Field of view}

-The coupling maps are not only a proxy to optimize the injection into the PL, they can also inform on the FoV when converting the measured coupling maps from linear motion coordinates to sky angular coordinates.
-We subsequently compute the radial average of the resulting map to estimate angular field of view.
-The resulting curves, shown in Figure~\ref{fig:PL_coupling_wl}, have been normalized and show that the FoV increases when the focal ratio decreases.
+The coupling maps are not only a proxy to optimize the injection into the PL; they can also inform on the FoV when converting the measured coupling maps from linear motion coordinates to sky angular coordinates.
+We subsequently computed the radial average of the resulting map to estimate the angular FoV.
+The resulting curves, shown in Fig.~\ref{fig:PL_fov}, have been normalized and show that the FoV increases when the focal ratio decreases.
 This can be taken into account when choosing the science application for the PL.